Our fantastic network of navigable waterways is one of Britain's best secrets. See the world slowly from the deck of a pootling boat.

 Jeremy Clarkson wouldn't like it.

 The maximum speed is 4 mph on canals and about 6 mph on some rivers.
-Most of the canal isn't deep or wide enough to let you go any faster than this - open up the throttle and after a certain point you're just burning diesel to suck the water from underneath the boat and make a big bow wave.
-Downstream on the tidal Thames, though, you can go at quite a lick (because of the moon).
+Most of the canal isn't deep or wide enough to let you go any faster than this.
+Open up the throttle and after a certain point you're just burning diesel to suck the water from underneath the boat and make a big bow wave - you think you're going faster but you're not.
+Downstream on the southern Thames, though, you can go at quite a lick.

 Locks take about 15 minutes to go through, depending on how they're set when you reach them and whether anyone else is waiting.
 In some places you won't meet a lock for 10 miles or more, but usually there's a lock every mile or two, and sometimes they're bunched together in 'flights'.
 The 21 locks of Hatton Flight in Warwickshire are packed into just two miles, but will still take you a few hours to go through.
 You could literally crawl the distance faster.